 Choose a monthly auto loan payment amount you can easily afford.
-Pushing out a car loan for a full six years, or longer, may help reduce your monthly payments but it could force you into a financial bind in the short-term.
+Pushing out a car loan may help reduce your monthly payments, but it could force you into a financial bind in the future.

-Your employer could also be a good character reference, as well as any past or future employer.
-So bring any copies of past tax returns or pay stubs to help reduce your risk as a potential buyer.
+Your employer could also be a good character reference, as well as any past employers.
+So, bring any copies of past tax returns or pay stubs to help reduce your risk as a potential buyer.

 There are plenty of no credit car financing options and lenders who will give an auto loan to first-time borrowers.
 You just have to be patient and take your time negotiating the best deal.